UT Southwestern Medical Center

 Proteolytic Activation of Fatty Acid Synthase Signals Pan-Stress Resolution

-Wei H, Weaver YM, Yang C, Zhang Y, Hu G, Karner CM, DeBerardinis RJ, Weaver BP
+Wei H, Weaver YM, Yang C, Zhang Y, Hu G, Karner CM, Sieber M, DeBerardinis RJ, Weaver BP

 2023